eamena-project/eamena-arches-dev/training/README.md

 ### Remote 1
 > Online training for sys admins prepared by Reuben Osborne and Thomas Huet

-Online training: Monday 22 May, Tuesday 23 May and Wednesday 24 May 2023
+Monday 22 May, Tuesday 23 May and Wednesday 24 May 2023

 #### Introduction
 > Thomas Huet